2025–26 EFL League Two

-The 2025–26 EFL League Two (referred to as Sky Bet League Two due to sponsorship reasons) is the 22nd season of the EFL League Two under its current title, and the 34th season under its current league division format.
-The season began on 2 August 2025, and will end on 25 May 2026.
+The 2025–26 EFL League Two (referred to as Sky Bet League Two due to sponsorship reasons) was the 22nd season of the EFL League Two under its current title, and the 34th season under its current league division format.
+The season began on 2 August 2025, and ended on 25 May 2026.

 Team changes

 The following teams have changed division since the 2024–25 season: